twotwo/docker-flask-dev/README.md

-# flask-modern-dev
+# Flask RESTful with SQLite

-See <http://wiki.li3huo.com/Docker_Python_Dev> for more details.
+See <https://slides.li3huo.com/resource-oriented-design/> for more details.

 This branch is a demo project that implements a REST API for a "task app" using:

 - Python3
 - Flask 1.1
-- Flask-SQLAlchemy 2.5(SQLAlchemy 1.4 in)
+- Flask-SQLAlchemy 2.5(depend on SQLAlchemy 1.4)

 ## Local Dev Guide